When it comes to mortgages and credit scores, there are two really important questions to ask:

 - What credit score do I need to get the lowest interest rate on a mortgage?

-These different but related questions are important if you are looking to buy a home.
+These different, but related, questions are important if you are looking to buy a home.
 And the second question is particularly important.
-With a high FICO score, you can literally save tens of thousands of dollars in interest over the life of a home loan.
-So let’s take a look at both questions.
-And if you don’t know you score, be sure to get you free credit score.
+With a high FICO® score, you can literally save tens of thousands of dollars in interest over the life of a home loan.

 What credit score do you need to qualify for a mortgage?

 The first thing to keep in mind is that qualifying for a mortgage involves a lot more than just a credit score.
 While your FICO score is a very important ingredient, it is just one factor.
-Lenders also look at your income and level of debt, among other things.
+Mortgage lenders also look at a number of other factors, including an applicant’s:

-As a rule of thumb, however, a credit score below 620 will make buying a home very difficult.
+As a rule of thumb, however, a credit score below 620 will make buying a home very difficult with a conventional mortgage.
 A FICO score below 620 is considered sub-prime.
-In the past there were mortgage companies that specialized in sub-prime mortgages.
-Because of the challenges in the credit market over the last year or so, however, sub-prime loans have become difficult if not impossible to obtain.
+In the past, there were mortgage companies that specialized in sub-prime mortgages.
+Because of the challenges in the credit market over the last year or so, however, sub-prime loans have become very difficult (if not impossible) to obtain.

 A FICO score between 620 and 650 is considered fair to good credit.
-But keep in mind, this range of credit scores does not guarantee you will qualify for a mortgage, and if you do qualify, it won’t get you the lowest interest rate possible.
-Still, to buy a home aim for a score of at least 620, recognizing that other factors weigh in the decision and that some banks may require a higher score.
+But keep in mind, this range of credit scores does not guarantee you will qualify for a mortgage.
+Even if you do qualify, it won’t get you the lowest interest rate possible.
+Still, to buy a home, aim for a score of at least 620, recognizing that other factors weigh in the decision and that some banks may require a higher score.

 What credit score do you need to get a low rate mortgage?